hongxinli/Dijit-Tree-CheckBox/Store-Models.md

 *********************************************
 #### getChildren( parent, onComplete, onError )
-> Calls onComplete() with array of child items of given parent item,
+> Calls onComplete() with an array of child items of given parent item.
-> all loaded.
-Note: Only the immediate descendents are returned.
+> Note: Only the immediate descendents are returned.

 **_parent:_** Object
 > A valid store object.